 The beautiful sandy beach and dunes stretch for miles in either direction and forms part of the Norfolk Coast Area of Outstanding Natural Beauty as well as a national nature reserve.
 Winterton-on-sea beach is listed as one of the Rough Guide’s top 30 destinations in the world!
 See Rough Guide Top 30.
 Dogs are allowed on the beach all year round

 Visiting the seal colony (4 miles away) in nearby Horsey is a must - park at the Nelson Head pub and enjoy a pint of Woodfordes on your return and even visit the National Trust’s traditional Horsey Windpump.
-For a suggested walk click here
+For a suggested walk click here.
+In the winter of 2017 the seals had a very good year.
+Over 1600 pups were born by mid December.
+This means that seals range has expanded to Winterton.

 The Broads National Park